Comparisons

 What makes HCP users particularly underserved is the lack of native AI dispatch integrations.
 Jobber users can already use Dispatcher’s live integration.
 ServiceTitan users have Avoca as a deeply integrated (if expensive) option.
 HouseCall Pro users have been stuck between generic answering services that don’t touch their schedule and DIY automation workflows that break when HCP updates their API.

 Dispatcher recognized this gap.
 The HouseCall Pro adapter follows the same architecture pattern as the Jobber integration: OAuth-based authentication, real-time schedule reading, and direct job creation within HCP.
-When it launches, an inbound call handled by Dispatcher will result in a fully formed job on your HouseCall Pro schedule — no middleware, no manual data entry, no delays.
+In early-access rollouts, an inbound call handled by Dispatcher results in a fully formed job on your HouseCall Pro schedule — no middleware, no manual data entry, no delays.

 Current AI Dispatch Options for HCP Users